-Suzanne McLaughlin is the Program Director for the Med-Peds residency.
-She received her undergraduate degree in International Studies from the Johns Hopkins University.
+Dr. McLaughlin is the Program Director for the Med-Peds residency program.
+She received her undergraduate degree in International Studies from Johns Hopkins University.
 Work in prenatal care at People’s Community Health Center and prenatal genetics at Johns Hopkins Hospital led her to a Masters in Maternal and Child Health from the Harvard School of Public Health and her MD from the University of Connecticut.
-She completed Med-Peds residency training here at Rhode Island and Hasbro Children’s Hospitals, and a Robert Wood Johnson Clinical Scholars fellowship at Johns Hopkins University.
-Her clinical research interests are in health care transition and primary care, supported by the Picker Institute, Gold Foundation, and the American Academy of Pediatrics.
+She completed Med-Peds residency training here at Brown, and a Robert Wood Johnson Clinical Scholars fellowship at Johns Hopkins University.
+Her clinical research interests are in healthcare transitions and primary care, supported by the Picker Institute, Gold Foundation, and the American Academy of Pediatrics.
 She is part of the Cancer Survivorship Transition team and national consortiums on transition care.
-She’s a recipient of the 2014 Department of Medicine Beckwith Teaching award and the 2020 ACGME Parker Palmer Courage to Teach Award.
+She’s a recipient of the 2014 Department of Medicine Beckwith Teaching Award and the 2020 ACGME Parker Palmer Courage to Teach Award.

-She’s happiest working with patients and residents (virtual visits have been a stretch!) and hiking, kayaking or wandering with her 4 kids, dog Mack and husband Martin.
+She’s happiest working with patients and residents, and hiking, kayaking, or wandering with her 4 kids, dog Mack, and husband Martin.

 Associate Program Director